Beside the Mountain

 Bite out of bright purple dragon fruit popsicle, sitting on in a bowl of frozen fruit.

-Like always I try to make my recipes with ingredients that you can easily access or can find in the grocery store.
-See the details below about where you can get these ingredients.
+Like always, I try to make my recipes with ingredients you can easily access or can find in the grocery store.

 Pinapple, dragon fruit, lemon juice, coconut milk

-• Frozen Pineapple: This increases the flavour and makes these popsicles super and tropical tasting!
+• Frozen pineapple: This increases the flavour and makes these popsicles tropical tasting!

-• Lemon Juice OR Passion Fruit: In the frozen fruit mix I bought the dragon fruit comes with frozen passion fruit, if you are using that same mix - use that!
-If you aren't able to get passion fruit you can use lemon juice to add a similar burst of flavour!
+• Lemon juice OR passion fruit: In the frozen fruit mix I buy (see below), the dragon fruit comes with frozen passion fruit, if you are using that same mix - use that!
+If you aren't able to get passion fruit, you can use lemon juice to add a similar burst of flavour!
 I recommend adding 1-2 tablespoons of honey if you don't have passion fruit.

-This is not a sponsored post, but I am sharing the photo of the package below because I want to show where I get my frozen fruit, specifically the dragon fruit for this recipe.
+This is not a sponsored post, but I am sharing the photo of the package below because I want to show which frozen fruit I use.

 A bag of PC choice tropical frozen fruit.

-These frozen treats are super easy to prepare, the hardest part is waiting for them to freeze!
-Follow these easy steps to make your own healthy purple popsicles!
-For details on quantities look at the recipe card below.
+These frozen treats are super easy to prepare; the hardest part is waiting for them to freeze!
+Follow these easy step-by-step photos from my kitchen to make your own healthy purple popsicles!
+For details on quantities, look at the recipe card below.

 Dragon Fruit, pineapple, coconut milk, in the blender container.